 The restoration of this wing of the library complex bears the signature of architect Michele De Lucchi, who affirms: “Today’s Manica Lunga has gone through so many architectural events that its current appearance can no longer be attributed to the mind of an author, but rather to the talent of history, which has caused these spaces to go from being convent cells, to barracks, to ruins, to public dormitories, to classrooms, to the fulcrum of the library complex of the Cini Foundation today.
 Finding a new function for it is therefore part of its existence”.

-Before the concert, at 5 pm, it will be possible to take part in a guided tour of the monumental complex of San Giorgio Island, ending at Nuova Manica Lunga.
+Due to closure of the monumental area, it will not be possible to visit Nuova Manica Lunga.
+Before the concert, at 5 pm, it will be possible to take part in a guided tour of the Teatro Verde (Green Theater).